Creating Your Family Vision – Your Key for Family Connection ⋆ Mama Says Namaste

 How are you not only writing the vision, but instilling into your family the worth of each person, and how much they mean to you?

 Show love and respect for your family.
-Don't push for them to be perfection.
+Don't push for them to be perfect.
 None of us are.
 We're human, and we need each other.
-And the more we model love and respect - and self-worth - the more we instill these traits in our children...and create family connection.
+And the more we model love and respect - and self-worth - the more we instill these traits in our children...and create family connections.